 - SGA members presented at the Fall 2010 Delegate's Agenda including Sergeant-at-Arms Dexter Earney and Senator Erin King for the recap, Senator Abby Bandelow and Senator James Egan on financial aid, Senator Loren Douglass and Secretary Nicole King on parking, Comptroller Sara Sabaa on direct deposit, and Senator Dana Gruber on gender issues.

 - Vote in favor of including sexual identity and gender expression in the non-discrimination clause of the University, at the request of President Justin Raymundo.
 The additional protections were originally presented at the Fall 2010 Delegate's Agenda by former Sergeant-at-Arms Nick Dunne, Christopher Robinson and Senator Dana Gruber.
-The approvals by SGA, the Faculty Senate, the Webster Staff Alliance and the Administrative Council led to the adoption of this addition to the non-discrimination clause and the creation of a Gender Non-Discrimination Task Force led by Associate Provost Nancy Hellerud.
+The approvals by SGA, the Faculty Senate, the Webster Staff Alliance and the Administrative Council led to the adoption of this addition to the non-discrimination clause and the creation of a Gender Non-Discrimination Task Force led by Vice Provost Nancy Hellerud.
 Comptroller Kris Parsons served on the Task Force as a representative of the student body.

 - SGA members presented at the Spring 2011 Delegate's Agenda including Senator Kris Parsons and Director of Public Relations Dana Gruber on hiring a sustainability coordinator, Senator Yvonne Osei on classroom renovations, and Senator Kevin Chau for the recap.